HL7/daf-research/pages/_includes/daf-research-developer.md

 * Task.input.type - dateTime (This corresponds to the timereference parameter in the daf-extract-operation)
 * Task.input.valuedateTime - Value from when the extract has to be performed.
 (For e.g 20160812050000)
 * Task.input.type - Reference (This corresponds to the patient parameter in the daf-extract-operation)
-* Task.input.valueReference - Patient for whom data has to be extracted.
-(For e.g Patient/134234, This is an identifier/reference that is known to the DataSource implementing the FHIR API).
+* Task.input.valueReference - This parameter is typically used for incremental extraction and is not used when a bulk extraction is performed.
+In cases where the parameter is used, it provides the ability to specify one or more Patient(s) for whom data has to be extracted.
+(For e.g Patient/134234, This is an identifier/reference that is known to the Data Source implementing the FHIR API).
+In the case of bulk extraction, the data for all consented patients would be extracted.

 This Task instance would then be persisted for execution.
 The actual execution of the task can be controlled using a scheduled timer or a manual kick off.
 Note: If this is a task that is set up to repeat at a regular frequency, this step can be skipped after the first time.